Side hustle. Seems like everyone’s got one these days.

 Offering virtual assistant or blog writing services (two very popular side hustles) allows you to further improve your research and writing abilities.

-Some soft skills you could gain from the whole side hustling experience include: time management, ability to juggle multiple projects at once without breaking a sweat, organization and communications.
+Some soft skills you could gain from the whole side hustling experience include: time management, the ability to juggle multiple projects at once without breaking a sweat, organization, and communications.

 You might be saying, this all sounds good and well, but how can you learn anything as an Uber driver (another popular side hustle)?

-Actually, driving for Uber delivers plenty of opportunities to learn, if you approach it with the right attitude.
+Actually, driving for Uber delivers plenty of learning opportunities if you approach it with the right attitude.

 Sitting in a car with a random slew of strangers for extended periods of time compels you to be a better communicator and up your emotional intelligence.

-Getting a side hustle lets you learn and sharpen skills such as digital marketing, writing, communications, just to name a few.
+Getting a side hustle lets you learn and sharpen skills such as digital marketing, writing, communication, just to name a few.

 Also, as the saying goes, everyone is a teacher.
-Having meaningful conversations with strangers helps us break out of our confirmation bias and opens up our minds to new ways of thinking and living.
-This can spark innovative ideas to ponder.
+Having meaningful conversations with strangers helps us break out of our confirmation bias and opens our minds to new ways of thinking and living.
+This can spark innovative ideas.

-Of course, not everyone appreciates a chatty driver (and it’s the driver’s job to figure that out early on – here’s that EQ coming into play again), but if you could gain at least one slice of wisdom or knowledge from each passenger who loves to talk, imagine how much you would grow as a person over time.
+Of course, not everyone appreciates a chatty driver (and it’s the driver’s job to figure that out early on – here’s that emotional intelligence coming into play again).
+But if you could gain at least one slice of wisdom or knowledge from each passenger who loves to talk, imagine how much you would grow as a person over time.